-- I really do not feel like my partner is “the one” like I used too, and I sometimes imagine what it would be like to be in love again with somebody else someday.
-I have tried but nothing works. (-1)
+- I really do not feel like my partner is “the One” like I used too.
+I sometimes imagine what it would be like to be in love again someday with someone else.
+I have tried but nothing works with this partner. (-1)

 This is the Sports Bar Marriage— sexy and possibly looking cool—but it’s loveless and not binding.
 If you’ve in one of these, you may feel like there is supposed to be more when married.
 Otherwise you may feel like the marriage is just a transaction, and everything is OK.
 It’s up to you whether you want to stay in something without much meaning.
 If you break up, you need to look for more meaning in your whole life.
 You’d have to work on yourself for quite a while before you’d be able to have a meaningful relationship.

 Imagine Couple Number Three.